-Discover the iconic South Coast with its famous waterfalls, black sand beaches, glacier lagoons and so many other places that you can’t even imagine.
+Discover the iconic South Coast with its famous waterfalls, black sand beaches, glacier lagoons and other fantastical locations.
 Get a chance to explore the wonderful Highlands at Landmannalaugar geothermal area.

-This 3-day tour is a great opportunity to witness the amazing variety of magical landscapes that the South Coast of Iceland has to offer and hike on Europe’s largest glacier.
-Add to that a full day expedition in one of the most beautiful places in the Highlands, with a Super Jeep ride and a relaxing bath in a natural geothermal pool.
-It cannot get any better than that.
+This 3-day tour is a great opportunity to witness the variety of magical landscapes the South Coast of Iceland has to offer.
+You’ll explore ice caves on Europe’s largest glacier, embark on a full-day expedition to the beautiful Highlands, then soak in a natural geothermal pool.
+It can’t get any better than this!

 Jun. - Oct.

 - Tour highlights

 - Small Group Guaranteed

 - Skogafoss Waterfall